ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ### Dijkstra's Algorithm
 Use Case:
 - Shortest distance from one source to all destinations
-- Weighted graph without negative weights
+- Use if it is a weighted graph without negative weights

 The algorithm for Dijkstra is a BFS inspired algorithm.
-The aim is to start BFS from the source vertex, and keep updating the distances of the nodes on each level.
-Instead of a normal queue, we use a priority queue in dijkstra BFS.
-The reason is that we always need the node with the shortest distance from the source at all time, as for the node at any level with the shortest distance, the distance from source would not change at any further levels.
+Instead of a normal queue, we use a priority queue in dijkstra BFS which is sorted on the basis of distance from source.
+When we add a node to the queue, we add it along with it's current distance from the source as well.
+The current distance of a node can be calculated using the parent's distance from source and the distance between the parent and the node.
 The distance is updated based on the formula:<br>
 Distance of node from source = Distance of parent from source + Distance of node from parent

+Now when we run BFS, as the queue is sorted on basis of distance from the source, we always access the nearest node to soruce first.
+This nearest node cannot have a shorter distance than the current distance at which it is, as it has been calculated as a sum of shortest distances so far.
 The time complexity is ((E+V)logV) = ElogV.

-The distances are stored in a dist[] arrar.
-All the nodes with updated distances are added to the priority queue which is sorted on the basis of dstance from source, and their distances are updated in the dist[] arr.
-From the priority queue just like in BFS we pop the head and then do the same for the popped node.
-We update the distances of the nodes adjacent to the popped node on the basis of the distance of the popped node and add them to the priority queue.
+The distances are stored in a dist[] array.
+During BFS, we update the distances of the nodes adjacent to the popped node on the basis of the distance of the popped node and add them to the priority queue.
 Once distance of all adjacent nodes of a popped node have been updated, the popped node is marked as complete.
-This can be done by either keeping a visited array or by maintaining a HashMap of completed nodes.
+This can be done by maintaining a HashMap of completed nodes.
 The process continues till the priority queue becomes empty.
 At the end, the dist[] arr would hold the distance of each node from the source.

-Moreover, if the path to any vertex from the course needs to be stored, we can maintain a parent[] array.
-The parent array will hold the parent node of a vertex and to print the path, we may iterate the parent array until we hit the source.
-The parent array is updated along with the distance array.
-The parent of a neighbour who's distance is updated becomes the node that was popped out.
+Moreover, if the path to any vertex from the source needs to be stored, we can maintain a parent[] array.
+The parent array will hold the parent node of every vertex, that is parent[i] holds the parent of i in its shortest path from source.
+To print the path, we may iterate the parent array until we hit the source starting from the target.
+For example, if we need path from source to target, then the path can be made as following:<br>
+Source -> ..... parent[parent[parent[Target]]] -> parent[parent[Target]] -> parent[Target] -> Target<br>
+The parent array is updated along with the distance array, that is everytime we find a newer shorter distance.

 The steps of the algorithm would provide a better understanding of the funcitoning:
 1. Start with the source, and add it to the prioirty queue.
 The distance of source from source is 0.
 2. Now until the priority queue becomes empty, pop the head.
 If the head exists in the HashMap of completed elements, discard this element and move ahead.
-If it does not exist,  then use this popped node and also add it to the completed HashMap.
-This is done to ensure that once the distance of a node is finalized as mininimum distance till that vertex, no more further changes be allowed to it.
+If it does not exist,  then use this popped node as source and also add it to the completed HashMap.
+This is done to ensure that once the distance of a node is finalized as mininimum, its distance does not change any further.
 3. For the popped node, for every neighbour not already in the completed HashMap, check if the distance needs to be updated or not.
-Distance is updated only in the following condition:<br>
+Distance is updated only in the following condition hold true:<br>
 Let popped node be 'p'<br>
 Let neighbour be 'n'<br>
 Let source be 's'<br>
 Distance updated only if dist[n] < dist[p] + Distance between 'p' and 'n', that is only if current distance of 'n' from 's' is less than sum of distance of 'n' from 'p' and distance of 'p' from 's'.<br>
 If the distance is updated then add this node to the priority queue.
-Moreover, as the distance has been updated, so this means that the shortest way to reach 'n' is now through 'p' and hence we update the parent aray as follows:<br>
+Moreover, as the distance has been updated, so this means that the shortest way to reach 'n' is now through 'p' and hence we update the parent array as follows:<br>
 parent[n] = p;
 4. Keep repeating the process until priority queue is empty.
 The final distance array would provide you with shortest distances and parent array would help in finding the path to a given vertex.